Zhang Yimou

 The daughter of a right-winger, schoolgirl Jing Qiu (Zhou Dong-Yu) is sent to the countryside for reeducation, and tasked to help write a textbook.
 There she meets Lao San (Shawn Dou), a young soldier with a bright future ahead.
 Despite the class divide and parental disapproval, romance blooms against turbulent times.

-Fugui and Jiazhen endure tumultuous events in China as their personal fortunes move from wealthy landownership to peasantry.
+In China, Fugui and Jiazhen navigate tumultuous events as their status transitions from affluent landowners to common peasants.

 During China’s Tang dynasty the emperor has taken the princess of a neighboring province as wife.
 She has borne him two sons and raised his eldest.
 Now his control over his dominion is complete, including the royal family itself.